GraphTech-JS/Karma_FE/site/content/guides/drone-assembly-guide.en.md

 draft: false
 category: "UAV"
 tags: ["UAV", "assembly", "FPV", "drone", "guide"]
-slug: "Complete guide to assembling a FPV drone"
 ---

 Assembling an FPV drone is an exciting process that requires attention to detail and the right approach.
 This guide will help you build a reliable and efficient drone from scratch.